A Changing Point of Sale Landscape

-As mentioned, we don't support the replacement of traditional POS terminals with tablets for the sake of “looking cool”.
+As mentioned, we don't support the replacement of traditional POS terminals with tablets for the sake of looking cool.
 Instead, we recommend using tablets to augment your current operations.
-We've sold tablets for numerous situations, but below are the most common scenarios where we see tablets adding value:
+We've sold tablets for numerous situations, but below are the most common scenarios where we see tablets add value:

 - Small Footprint: Tablets are small and sometimes space is just limited.
 Like the banner picture above, tablets can be placed into docking stations and act as a low-profile POS system.

-- Line Busting: Tablets are great for busting the line during the busy times.
+- Line Busting: Tablets are great for busting the line during busy times.

 - Mobile Wait Staff: The wait staff can take orders from anywhere in the restaurant and immediately send them to the POS from a tablet.

 - Receiving Inventory: Many retailers use tablets to receive inventory in their stock room.
-Instead of counting each item, they can scan in each item directly to the point of sale.
+Instead of counting each item, they can scan them directly to the point of sale.